alexxkr1/OrderManagementSystem/readme.md

 ## Frontend Setup

-1. Navigate to the `OMS-FrontEnd` folder:
+1. Navigate to the `frontend` folder:

-- cd OMS-FrontEnd
+- cd frontend

 2. Install the required dependencies: